mcc-us/bookkeeping/_pages/chap7.sales.md

 ### 7.4 Post from the journal to the ledger accounts and to the subsidiary ledger.

-- Transactions are posted from the general journal to the general ledger accounts as discussed in (3) Chapter 4.
+- Transactions are posted from the journal to the ledger accounts as discussed in Chapter 4.
-- The accounts of individual credit customers are kept in a subsidiary ledger called the accounts receivable ledger.
+- The accounts of individual credit customers are kept in a subsidiary ledger called the **Accounts Receivable Ledger**.
 Daily postings are made to this ledger from the general journal.
-‘The balance of each customer's account is computed after cach posting so that the amount owed is known at all times.
+‘The balance of each customer's account is computed after eash posting so that the amount owed is known at all times.

 ### 7.5 Prepare a schedule of accounts receivable.